Wonderschool gets $2M to help solve America’s childcare quandary

 Many of the providers Wonderschool works with are experienced early childhood educators (a glance at their site reveals a lot of teachers who are inspired by educators like Maria Montesorri, Reggio Emilia, or Rudolf Steiner).
 In California, Wonderschool’s providers are licensed by the state to run programs in their homes.

 Bennet says that the benefits of in-home daycares or preschools versus traditional centers often include smaller group sizes, lower child-to-teacher ratios, and mixed-age groups that allow younger kids to observe and learn from older children.
 For many parents, it’s also reassuring to have the same person take care of their child for years, instead of transitioning to new caregivers, which usually happens in larger daycare centers based on age groups.

 One of the main drawbacks of in-home daycares or preschools is that if the provider needs to take time off, parents are often left scrambling to find other childcare arrangements.
 Wonderschool’s network means it is able to help parents find backup care among its other providers.

-Wonderschool currently finds most of its program directors (which is what it calls its providers) through word-of-mouth and local events.
+Wonderschool finds most of its program directors (which is what it calls its providers) through word-of-mouth and local events.
 If they pass Wonderschool’s screening process, the company guides them through the steps of setting up a business—defining their educational philosophy, setting a daily schedule for kids, figuring out what rate to charge parents—and then create a profile for them on Wonderschool’s marketplace.

 Parents can book a tour, sign up for waiting lists, and enroll through the site.
 If issues arise once they do find a daycare, Wonderschool serves as an intermediary between them and their providers.
 The startup helps providers set a tuition rate, manage discounts, and accept government subsidies from parents who qualify.
 Its platform also takes care of the administrative tasks that can bog down in-home daycare providers, like marketing and payments, and helps them meet state healthy and safety standards.

-Bennett says the company’s goal is to give more children the same opportunities he had when he was young.
+The company’s goal is to give more children the same opportunities Bennett had when he was young.

-“My appreciation for education goes back to my parents, working class, Honduran immigrants who did whatever they could to ensure that my sister and I had access to excellent education, from attending quality preschool to graduating from Penn,” Bennett tells TechCrunch.
+“My appreciation for education goes back to my parents, working class, Honduran immigrants who did whatever they could to ensure that my sister and I had access to excellent education, from attending quality preschool to graduating from Penn,” Bennett says.
 “I want to ensure other children have the same opportunities to reach their full potential.”

 0